rymanalu/purwadhika-capstone-project-1/README.md

 ## Data Storage

-Contacts are stored in a file named `contacts.csv` in the same directory as the application.
-This file is created automatically if it doesn't exist.
+Contacts are stored in `contacts.csv` in the same directory as the application.
+This file is created automatically if it doesn't exist, or you can initialize it with the provided example data as described in the Setup section.

 ## Contributing